Skip to content

 There are other directives that you can add to this file, such as error log information, admin email etc.

-Go ahead and create one of these files for each site.
+Go ahead and create one of these files for each site. - The next step is to enable these sites.

 From terminal run: sudo a2ensite mylocalsite1.com